You are visiting this page, so you are thinking about studying abroad. It is never too late or too early.

 The first step should be securing your passport, if you do not have one.
 Schedule an appointment with an International Student Advisor (phone: 617-228-2460) and we will give you a list of things you should do prior to the Study Abroad program.

 Bunker Hill Community College is proud to offer Study Abroad Scholarship to students interested in having the international experience.
 The Scholarship covers 80 percent of the overall expenses.

-Argentina, Belize, Canada, Costa Rica, Czech Republic, Denmark, Ecuador, France, Ireland, Italy, Japan, Morocco, Namibia, people's Republic of China, Peru, Spain and Scotland.
+Argentina, Australia, Austria, Canada, China, Costa Rica, Czech Republic, Denmark, Ecuador, England, France, Germany, Greece, Ireland, Italy, Japan, Mexico, Morocco, Namibia, New Zealand, Peru, Russia, Scotland, Sweden and Switzerland.
 Most of these programs are hosted by community and public colleges around the U.S. through the College Consortium for International Studies (CCIS).
 The Costa Rica program is led by BHCC science faculty.
 If you would like to study in a country not listed here, please contact an International Student Advisor for assistance.

 The International Center develops budget for each program which include all reasonable expenses: tuition and fees, room and board, airfare and other transportation, books, personal expenses ($100 per week), and any other costs specific to each program.
 BHCC will pay 80 percent of the total authorized budget, and the student must cover the remaining 20 percent.
 BHCC pays all program costs directly to the program facilitator.
 Right now, only estimated cost is available.
 At the February orientation, the International Student Advisors will have the final budget breakdown.

 Financial aid is available to eligible students; however most students do not apply for financial aid for summer classes.
 Contact Melissa Holster, Director of Financial Aid, (Room B213) about the availability of financial aid.